alexfernandez/alexfernandez.github.io/2023/climate-change-conclusion.md

 In short, treat it as the worldwide emergency that it is now, and as the impending catastrophe that we may have upon us in a few decades.
+My contribution will be small, and yours probably, but we can fix this mess together.

 ### 🙏 Acknowledgements